Mimi's Organic Eats » Recipes » Brownies & Bars

 - These freeze very well.
 Just wrap in plastic wrap and store in an airtight container or zip bag.
 Thaw and enjoy!

-- Gluten Free – Just substitute the organic flour for 255 grams (1 ⅔ cups) gluten free flour blend.
+- Gluten Free – Just substitute the all purpose flour for 255 grams (1 ⅔ cups) gluten free flour blend.

-- High Altitude – Bake at 350°F for 17 minutes or until a wooden pick inserted in center comes out clean.
+- High Altitude – Bake at 350°F for 17 to 20 minutes or until a wooden pick inserted in center comes out clean.

 Nutrition